judnich/TupleMarkup/README.md

     [ position [1 2 3] ]

-This is quite useful for uncluttered name-value pairs, for example.
+This is quite useful for writing name-value pairs, for example.

 ###Comments